asifadib/asifadib/README.md

-# Hi, I'm Asif Adib 👋💻

 <img src="https://raw.githubusercontent.com/asifadib/asifadib/master/img/Asif-Adib_Github_Readme_Profile_Cover.png" alt="banner that says Asif Adib - Front-End Web Developer">

-## Hi there 👋
+# HI, I'M ASIF ADIB 👋💻
-I'm a passionate Front-End Web Developer from Comilla, Bangladesh.
-I have a passion for learning and teaching others.
+I'm a passionate Front-End Web Developer from Comilla, Bangladesh. </br> I have a passion for learning and teaching others.
 I love writing code and making things happen!
 I love what I do, and am constantly honing my craft.
 You can follow along with me, I try to document <a href="https://medium.com/asifadib-diary/">MY JOURNEY</a> the best I can by writing articles.